okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 1. In **Enrollment Settings**, click the More Options icon and then select **Edit**.
 Select **Allowed** for **Sign-up** in the **For new users** section.

-1. Select your hook from the drop-down menu for **Use the following inline hook** under the options for **For new users** that you've set up an activated previously ("Guide Registration Hook Code").
-The drop-down menu displays all the Registration Inline Hooks you have created.
+1. Select your hook from the drop-down menu for **Use the following inline hook** under the options for **For new users** that you set up and activated previously ("Guide Registration Hook Code").
+The drop-down menu displays all the Registration Inline Hooks that you have created.

 1. Click **Save**.

 Your Registration Inline Hook is now configured for Profile Enrollment.
 You are now ready to preview and test the example.

-> **Note:** Only one Inline Hook can be associated with your Profile Enrollment policy at a time.
+> **Note:** You can associate only one Inline Hook with your Profile Enrollment policy at a time.

 #### Enable the Registration Inline Hook in the Classic Engine